alimst/mesh_generation/README.md

 <img src="output/boy-mesh.png" width="512">

-Then, the mesh is rasterized to integer grid points with the resolution same as the orignal image (i.e., 512\*512 grid points for `boy.png`) to reconstruct the original image.
+Then, the mesh is rasterized to integer grid points with the resolution same as the original image (i.e., 512\*512 grid points for `boy.png`) to reconstruct the original image.
 The reconstructed image is written to file `output/boy-rec-img.pnm` in PNM format as shown below:

 <img src="output/boy-rec-img.png">